sib-swiss/NGS-introduction-training/docs/day1/intro.md

 ## Expectations

+>:fontawesome-regular-clock: 5 minutes

 Use the poll at the #poll channel to let us know your expectations of this course.

-## Get to know each other